Leisuretime: History

-The company has expanded considerably in recent years with the opening of a new head office and call centre, a store refurbishment programme and the introduction of new pick-up points and destinations to its holiday programme.
+The company expanded considerably in 2017 with the opening of a new head office and call centre, a store refurbishment programme and the introduction of new pick-up points and destinations to its holiday programme.
 Leisuretime has also extended its partnerships with both national and independent travel agents including Thomas Cook and Travel House, and online travel agents including Door2Tour and Coachholidays.com.

 In 2014 the company began to utilise its sales channels by launching partnerships with a range of third-party licensed tour operators, enabling the sale of a wider range of holidays.
-The company now sells travel arranged by third-parties under the Leisuretime brand alongside its Cruise Centre and CoachHoliday.com brands.
+The company went on to sell travel arranged by third-parties under the Leisuretime brand alongside its Cruise Centre and CoachHoliday.com brands.

-The company is a member of ABTA and various other travel organisations including the Advantage Travel Partnership.
+The company was a member of ABTA and various other travel organisations including the Advantage Travel Partnership.

+The Leisuretime brand was acquired by sustainable coach tour operator, Toureasy, in 2022.

 Sponsorship

 Leisuretime is a well-known sponsor of Welsh sports clubs and societies.
-The company is currently main shirt sponsor of Principality Premiership club, Merthyr RFC and has partnerships with Newport County AFC, Dragons and Ospreys amongst others.
+The company is the main shirt sponsor of Principality Premiership club, Merthyr RFC and has partnerships with Newport County AFC, Dragons and Ospreys amongst others.

 As of 2017, the company is also a title sponsor of Toby Davis, competing in the Volkswagen Racing Cup for teamHARD.